darrenFrowen/Cross-Tenant-DevOps-ServiceConnection/Cross-Tenant-DevOps-ServiceConnection.md

 ![adosprolecon](.images/adosprolecon.png)

-08. For assigned access to select `User, group or service principle`
+08. For assigned access to select `User, group or service principle` and then the `+ Select Members`

 ![adosproleassign](.images/adosproleassign.png)